nodeGame/NDDB/README.md

     var options = {
       tags:  {},          // Collection of tags
-      update: {           // On every insert and delete:
+      update: {           // On every insert and remove:
         indexes:  true,   // updates the indexes, if any
         sort:     true,   // sorts the items of the database
         pointer:  true,   // moves the iterator pointer to the last inserted element